 Travel “Bu-Jo”: Keep it Simple

 Staying minimal is important.
 If you have the time, and it brings joy, you can embellish your layout with sketches and illustrations of things you see on your travels, but for me, I find it helpful to keep my art and my bullet journal separate – or at least on separate pages of the same notebook.
 When I sit down to bullet journal I want to be able to collect my reflections and memories and no more than 10 or 15 minutes.
-This means more time for adventure and less time stressing over making my journal pretty – in fact, the reavel layout pictured here is a page I created after he came back.
-HINT: My bullet journal – like most real people’s- is a mess.
+This means more time for adventure and less time stressing over making my journal pretty – in fact, the travel layout pictured here is a page I created after I came back.
+HINT: My bullet journal – like most real people- is a mess.
 I find layouts to be helpful for planning and organization, but also know that mistakes and overflowing sections are part of the process.
 I make my bullet journal work for me, not the other way around.

 Mindfulness, Travel, and Journaling.

 A recent University of California study revealed what psychologists suspected: taking a photograph of something actually decreases your mind’s ability to remember the thing photographed.
 However, mindfulness was shown in a study by UC Santa Barbara to improve memory and recall.
 Why do I mention this?
-Because of journalling, which by definition is a process of mindfulness, actually changes the way you remember and integrate your expereinces during travel in a way that photographs cannot.
+Because of journalling, which by definition is a process of mindfulness, actually changes the way you remember and integrate your experiences during travel in a way that photographs cannot.

 One huge benefit of travel is how we come to know ourselves better as we experience different environments.
 The personal growth that comes through these experiences is largely related to how mindfully we engage those experiences.
 One way to maximize these kinds of experiences for personal growth is to be mindful in those experiences.
 Mindfulness involves turning an eye towards one’s felt experience – growing awareness of being in one’s body and experiencing the world through our senses.
-(For me, this also includes the sense of intuition – read more about mindful bullet journalling as a way to grow intuition)

 To help you take a few moments to mindfulness to mindfully reflect on your travel, this layout invites you to journal things that your camera can’t catch: The flavor/scents/textures/sounds of places you went, reflections on meaningful experiences, your favorite part of the day, and the moment that most challenged you.
 These five categories make a balanced layout that is so fast to fill out and a great way to quickly record a travel journal in a bullet style format while you are on the road.